Delete The Surveillance State

 What It Would Ban

 But the bill goes further than just cutting off the government's credit card.
 It would dismantle the infrastructure that makes mass surveillance possible in the first place.
-Specifically, it would ban three things:
+Specifically, it would ban these three things:

-Psychological profiles: any model that assesses your personality, emotional vulnerabilities, political beliefs, or susceptibility to persuasion.
+Making Psychological profiles: any model that assesses your personality, emotional vulnerabilities, political beliefs, or susceptibility to persuasion.
 These are the tools that were used in the Cambridge Analytica scandal to manipulate voters without their knowledge.
 The ban is absolute.
 No commercial purpose, no national security justification, and no fine-print "consent" makes them legal.

-Operational profiles: comprehensive records of your locations, routines, relationships, and daily patterns pulled together from multiple unrelated sources.
+Creating Operational profiles: comprehensive records of your locations, routines, relationships, and daily patterns pulled together from multiple unrelated sources.
 The kind of dossier that lets someone know where you are, when you're there, and who you're with.
 These are targeting packages, and the bill would make assembling them illegal.

 What It Would NOT Touch